ARMmbed/mbed-os-5-docs/docs/api/connectivity/bluetooth/Optimizing_for_performance.md

-# Optimising application for throughput and power consumption
+# Optimizing applications for throughput and power consumption

 BLE (Bluetooth Low Energy) devices are usually battery powered so performance might mean different things in different applications.
-You will need to decide what is more important in your application - minimising power consumption on one or both sides of the communication or maximising throughput and/or latency.
-Some optimisation steps can in fact achieve both.
+You will need to decide what is more important in your application - minimizing power consumption on one or both sides of the communication or maximizing throughput and/or latency.
+Some optimization steps can in fact achieve both.

 This guide will discuss some trade-offs that should be considered and best practices that improve performance on all